-- How to Make Betty Crocker Peanut Butter Cookie Mix Better: 7 Ways
+- How to Improve Betty Crocker Peanut Butter Cookie Mix: 7 Ways

 - Final Words

-How to Make Betty Crocker Peanut Butter Cookie Mix Better: 7 Ways
+How to Improve Betty Crocker Peanut Butter Cookie Mix: 7 Ways

 Yes, you read that correctly.
 There are seven super ways to take the “package” flavor out of this cookie mix, replacing it with an exquisite homemade taste that will stump any cookie enthusiast.
 And with so many options, you can try something new every time.
 Hooray for creativity!